nlarios/preference-manager/README.md

 ### Domain model
 * **Preferences**
 Contains all information related to the configuration of a preference, such the type of the description.
 If it is a boolean flag or text.
-It also contains an encrypted flag if the preference is sensitive and should be stored encrypted in our db;
+It also contains an encrypted flag if the preference is sensitive and should be stored encrypted in our db.
 * **Person**
 Contains information about the user such as the externalAuthId that is used for authentication by auth0
 * **Solution**